 For over 20 years, Nicole worked for BlueScope steel in a variety of roles, mostly as a Senior Process Engineer at the “hard-hat level”, before being appointed Senior Technical Advisor – Sustainability in 2011 and then Technical Manager, Sustainability – Marketing in 2014.

-Nicole has expertise across sustainability communications, Life Cycle Assessment (LCA) and Environmental Product Declarations (EPDs).
+Nicole has expertise across steel manufacturing, environmental and safety management, sustainability communications, Life Cycle Assessment (LCA) and Environmental Product Declarations (EPDs).
 Her work has been awarded the World Steel Association “Steelie” Award for Excellence in LCA, and the BPN Sustainability Award for Innovation of the Year.

 Nicole holds a degree in chemical engineering from the University of New South Wales, Australia.